 That's me on the left, standing with my older brother, holding a flower and squash from my grandparents' garden.
 From the day we could walk, my brother and I were out in their gardens, learning all about how to plant seeds, when to pick a squash, or how to tell the difference between good and bad bugs.
 I can fondly remember helping my grandmother pick Japanese beetles off her roses and dropping them in buckets of soapy water.
 (As an aside, when Japanese beetles invaded the Midwest a few years ago, I was more than ready for the fight.)

-Between the time my grandparents moved back to their Midwest roots in the mid-1980s and the time my wife and I purchased our first (and current) home in 2000, I didn't have the opportunity to garden much, aside from a few small containers on rental patios.
-When we first looked at this property in February 2000, I saw the potential to finally have a place to grow my garden in my soil.
-When we closed on the sale in April, few boxes were unpacked before I started to dig and I haven't stopped since.
+Between the time my grandparents moved back to their Midwest roots in the mid-1980s and the time my wife and I purchased our first home in 2000, I didn't have the opportunity to garden much, aside from a few small containers on rental patios.
+When we first looked at the property in February 2000, I saw the potential to finally have a place to grow my garden in my soil.
+When we closed on the sale in April, few boxes were unpacked before I started to dig.

-This blog, From the Soil, is my life's journal, inextricably intertwined with my connection to the earth.
-In it, I share my thoughts on the plants, wildlife -- and people -- who share this connection with me.
-To me, the beauty that comes from the soil is often indescribable, so I also share the view through my camera's lens where my words fail to convey its truth.
-I hope that my writing and photography adequately capture my experiences as walk along this journey, my hands dirty, my eyes filled with beauty, and my mind humbled with wonder at all that comes from the soil.
+This blog, From the Soil, is my life's journal, inextricably intertwined with my connection to the earth and those things that share this connection with me.
+To me, the beauty of the world is often indescribable, so I also share the view through my camera's lens where my words fail to convey its truth.
+I hope that my writing and photography adequately capture my experiences as walk along this journey, my hands dirty, my eyes filled with beauty, my heart full and my mind humbled with wonder at all that comes from the soil.

 I've been an invited guest at P. Allen Smith's Garden2Blog event, the Costa Farms Social Summit, and IGC, as well as a guest blogger for Better Homes and Gardens and Martha Stewart Living Online.
 My workshop -- "Don't Blame the Camera: How to Take Better Landscape Photos" -- has been well received at gardener's day events in Illinois.